 Visit Brasilia, the political and administrative capital of Brazil, a perfect travel destination for all lovers of heritage and modern architecture.

-The center of Brasilia is an extraordinary place, which offers without doubt the most beautiful and futuristic 1960’s architecture in the world.
-Add Brasilia to your Brazil vacation packages and find yourself in the heart of the largest country in Latin America, the city seems to be from a film of classic science fiction.
+The center of Brasilia is an extraordinary place, which offers without doubt, the most beautiful and futuristic 1960’s architecture in the world.
+Add Brasilia to your Brazil vacation packages and find yourself in the heart of the largest country in Latin America.
+The city seems to be from a classic science fiction film.
 It occupies a geographically central position in the country, idealized since the 1891 constitution, with the aim of ending the age-old rivalry for power between São Paulo and Rio de Janeiro.
 This location means that most travelers who come to Brazil normally have a connection going through its Presidente Juscelino Kubitschek International Airport.
 The perfect opportunity for a stopover to discover the Brazilian capital and its unique architecture!